nhkey/yii2-activerecord-history/docs/en/usage-as-behavior.md

 ## Properties

 - **manager** - set manager for save history in storage.
 - **ignoreFields** - set array of fields that do not need to save in history log
+- **eventsList** - set array of events that do need to save in history log.

+##Events codes const
+- BaseManager::AR_INSERT - Create new ActiveRecord-object
+- BaseManager::AR_UPDATE - Update your ActiveRecord-object
+- BaseManager::AR_DELETE - Remove your ActiveRecord-object
+- BaseManager::AR_UPDATE_PK - Update primary key for your ActiveRecord-object

 ## Examples